goddtriffin/fontawesome/README.md

 # Go(lang) SSR Font Awesome library

-An open-source Go(lang) library for server side rendering Font Awesome icons.
+A free (as in beer), open-source Go(lang) library for server side rendering Font Awesome icons.

 ## Try it out!